The New London Charter is a declaration of the values that drive the NLA’s policies and programme.

-New London seeks a balance between the dense centre and the 'scattered' areas of outer London and supports the regeneration of London's towns.
+New London seeks a balance between the dense centre and the 'scattered' areas of outer London and supports the regeneration of London's towns as distinctive local centres.

 New London seeks to improve the quality and standards of new housing design, to investigate more efficient methods of delivery and how new developments can provide a positive contribution to the urban environment.

-New London has an efficient and certain planning system where quality of design is a given.
+New London has an efficient and certain planning system where the quality of the design is a given.

-New London is a rich mix of old and new, it is a resilient city that adapts to changing circumstance.
+New London is a rich mix of old and new.
+It is a resilient city that adapts to changing circumstances.
 Its new design is of high quality, of its time but respectful of its context.